(you say it, "knit two together")

 Choose from any of the k2tog series of knitted poems.
 These are made-to-order, each in a limited edition series of 10.
 Prices range from $60 - $120.

-Please use the form for more details on ordering a k2tog knitted poem, or to order a custom knitted poem of your choice!
+Please use the form to the right for more details on ordering a k2tog knitted poem, or to order a custom knitted poem of your choice!

 return to projects page